hellmarbecker/plt-airt-2000/README.md

 dump1090 listens for incoming connections on port 30003 and will start writing comma separated records when a client connects.

+For now, using connect.sh script to transfer data from 30003 to a listening port (ListenTCP processor) on MiNiFi.

 ### Simulator

 This repo also contains a small simulator (serve_data.py) that can replay a previously collected data file, servicing port 30003 as well.